 Here are some simple, natural “real” foods you can focus on to get you started:

-- lightly steamed/baked vegetables – yes, even baked potatoes, but don’t load them with butter/cream…instead, try adding vegetables as toppings
+- Lightly steamed/baked vegetables – yes, even baked potatoes, but don’t load them with butter/cream…instead, try adding vegetables and spices as toppings

 - For breakfast eat cooked whole grain cereal such as oats.